Mona Quick Guide

 • Removes the Illusory Bubble, dealing Hydro DMG in the process.

 The mechanics of Mona’s Burst can be quite complex.
-The initial cast of Mona’s Burst applies the Illusory Bubble status to enemies within its AoE.
+The initial cast of Mona’s Burst applies the Illusory Bubble status and Omen status to enemies within its AoE.
 The Illusory Bubble status applies Hydro and renders smaller enemies immobile, but does not deal damage.
+The Omen status applies an Omen DMG% buff based on Burst Talent level.

 Subsequent damage done to enemies under the Illusory Bubble status will pop the Bubble.
-When the Illusory Bubble pops, the Omen status is applied and the Omen DMG% buff takes into effect.
-Furthermore, the popping of the Illusory Bubble itself deals an additional instance of big damage—the source of Mona’s nuking potential.
+The popping of the Illusory Bubble itself deals a big instance of damage — the source of Mona’s nuking potential.
 Both the attack that triggers the Illusory Bubble pop and Mona’s damage from the Illusory Bubble pop are affected by the Omen DMG% buff.

 It is recommended to level Mona’s Burst to at least Level 7 so that the Omen can last for its maximum duration (5 seconds).
 The Omen DMG% buff increases with Mona’s Burst Talent level as well.

 There are many intricacies with Mona’s Burst such as correctly Vaporizing her Burst and extending the Omen’s duration.
-For information on these topics, please visit the full Mona guide.
+For information on these topics, please visit the Mona Extended Guide.

 Alternate Sprint